 Proofs and Reprints

 Electronic proofs will be sent as an E-mail attachment to the corresponding author as a PDF file.
 Page proofs are considered to be the final version of the chapter.
 With the exception of typographical or minor clerical errors, no changes will be made in the chapter at the proof stage.
-Authors will have free electronic access to the full text (HTML, PDF and XML) of the chapter.
-Authors can freely download the PDF file from which they can print unlimited copies of their chapters.
+Authors will have free soft copy of their eBooks.
+Authors can print unlimited copies of their chapters.